|

 logging in to theremote system and starting your desired program.

-You can use the short cut created to connect to
+You can use the short cut created to

-well for DHCP environment where you might have a new IP address
+automatically.
+This works well for DHCP environment where you

-every time you connect to the network.
+might have a new IP address every time you connect to the network.

 |

-Launcher) to start a remote program in a DHCP environment where my
+to use XCL (X Client Launcher) to start a remote program in a DHCP

-IP address and hostname is changing every time I connect to my LAN
+environment where my IP address and hostname is changing every

 See question 14. above